jywu20/Notes/Linguistics/English/CGEL.md

   one obliged constituents, then there is no head.
 - **Form and function** have meanings unlike their meaning in a more theoretical context.
 Here, *form* means the internal structure of a constituent, while *function* means its external environment
 - **Complement** is defined in Sec.
 2.16.
 It's not used in the sense of X-bar theory.
 Nor is it used as a catch-all term of all sorts of things that looks like arguments.
+TODO: is there a term "complement clause"?
 - **Adjunct** is defined in Sec.
 2.15:
   > ... which are more closely integrated with the rest of the clause ...

   Again, the term is not used in the sense of X-bar theory (though strongly related to the original motivation of the X-bar scheme).
+- **Nominal** seems to be synonym of "being able to be an argument".
+TODO: not quite, see Sec.
+15.3
+- **Adverbial** means "being able to modify an action".

 # Organization of grammar